 Count ’em — 26 sweet reds, tasted and reviewed.
 Who else would do more?
 Though, to be honest, there are probably dozens more out there that I haven’t gotten to, and I’m not not sure that I ever will.
 I’m only human.

 Vintages aren’t listed, since many of the wines are non-vintage.
 In addition, most of the wines that that are dated are made to drink immediately and are made with a recipe that tries to make the wine taste the same every year.
-Hence, its vintage will make almost no difference.
+Hence, its vintage should make almost no difference.

 • Apothic Red ($12, sample): Moderately sweet, but with red wine characteristics like tannins.
 Not especially fruity (red cherry maybe?).